If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 Having fun can also include scheduling rewards for yourself after you’ve finished reviewing an intense chapter or acing a practice test.
 Go to the movies or out for dinner at your favorite place!
 Keep up your spirits and prevent the bar exam from completely dominating your life.

 Rewarding yourself for your hard work reduces stress, enriches your personal life, and makes preparation less intimidating.
-The more fun you have, the more likely you will be excited to study.
+The more fun you have, the more likely you are to be excited to study.

-There are many things you can do to deal with bar exam stress.
+There are many things you can do to deal with your exam stress.

-A key piece of not letting stress and nerves take over your life is to take care of yourself.
+One of the major ways to minimize your stress is to take care of yourself.
 You cannot do well on the exam if you are sick or burnt out.
 Lack of sleep and feeling unwell can increase your stress and make it harder for you to manage your nerves and anxiety.

 Make sure to follow at least some of our suggestions as well.
 While some may seem like minor things to do, they will really help you if you practice them.